ekahPruthvi/basil/README.md

 WIP project ⚠️

-Basil is a UI library for bash, similar to ncurses presently it has very less widgets more are yet to come as this project is still wip.
+Basil is a UI library for bash, similar to ncurses presently it has very less widgets more are yet to come.\
+and feel free to contribute.
+Thank you!!

 it uses a simple format called pesto similar to shell.
 (written on bash)